Service & Outreach

 We partner with the Fort Vancouver Regional Library System and the Vancouver Public Schools to conduct STEM-related Maker Workshops for youth ages 8-13.
-These workshops explore a STEM topic by having the kids follow the engineering design process to make things fly and move.
+Participants are guided by members of our team to use the engineering design process and apply STEM concepts to solve open ended challenges.
 We conduct about four events a year either in person at a local library branch or elementary school or via Zoom online for more distant sites.

 We partner with both FIRST Washington and the national FIRST Robotics Competition orgnizations to host the annual kickoff video livestream which reveals the new game challenge.
 We coordinate the pick up of the new “Kit of Parts” for about to dozen teams and play host to about 200 students from other teams who stay to join us in workshops hosted by our team members which dig into the rules and develop scenarios for game play and robot design.